Monday, May 9, 2011

 Vicky Leroy Busby displayed a little goose animosity: “Ha!
 Was it one of those Canadian geese?
 If so, you should’ve run over the blasted thing.
 How those birds were ever on the endangered species list is beyond me.
 They’re everywhere and many of them are too stupid to migrate.”

-So: be careful out there bicyclers.
-I'm going riding today, hopefully at least 50 miles.
-Depends on the wild life, I suppose.
+So: Be careful out there bicyclers.
+I’m going riding today, hopefully, at least 50 miles.
+It depends on the wildlife, I suppose.

 Donate $4 and I promise to ride 4,000 miles.